 WHAT I'M WORKING ON

-My phD focuses on the avian brain region, Cluster N. This region is implicated to be useful for magneto-reception (used during navigation) for nocturnally migrating songbirds.
+I recently completed my PhD at UWO.
+My PhD focuses on the avian brain region, Cluster N. This region is implicated to be useful for magneto-reception (used during navigation) for nocturnally migrating songbirds.

 I taught my first course, Evolution & Psychology in summer 2022 and have expanded my teaching portfolio to include Intro to Animal Cognition and Human Memory starting in Winter 2024.
 So far, teaching is one of my favourite parts of my academic career.
 Check out one of my early lecture videos from Evolution & Psychology.